Openmesh-Network/xnode-studio/README.md

 ```
 </br>
 </br>
-When in dev mode, make sure to comment the  ```shell  assetPrefix: process.env.NEXT_PUBLIC_API_ASSET_PREFIX, ``` at ```next.config.js```.
+When in development mode, make sure to comment out the following line in next.config.js: `assetPrefix: process.env.NEXT_PUBLIC_API_ASSET_PREFIX,`
-As Xnode studio use Vercel Routing to intantiate its paths, the production environment need to have this assetPrefix set to work succesfully, but during the development (localhost) it`s not needed. https://github.com/Openmesh-Network/urlPathL3A
+As Xnode studio uses Vercel Routing to instantiate its paths, the production environment needs to have this assetPrefix set to work successfully.
+However, it is not needed during development (localhost).
+For more information, visit: https://github.com/Openmesh-Network/urlPathL3A

 <img src="https://github.com/Openmesh-Network/xnode-console-frontend/assets/82957886/22ed0294-65a7-4b2f-92f9-60461e4cf790" alt="drawing" style="width:500px;"/>